An environment is a branch that gets turned into a directory on your Puppet master. Environments are turned on by default.

 The config version script

 Puppet automatically adds a config version to every catalog it compiles, as well as to messages in reports.
 The version is an arbitrary piece of data that can be used to identify catalogs and events.
-By default, the config version is the time at which the catalog was compiled (as the number of seconds since January 1, 1970).
+By default, the config version will be the time at which the catalog was compiled (as the number of seconds since January 1, 1970).

 The environment.conf file